what is it?

 What wear layer is necessary for your property?

 The overall thickness of a board and the wear layer of a board are very much linked as generally speaking the thicker the board is, the thicker the wear layer is.
 For example if you take a look at our 14mm thick ‘Country’ range it has a 3mm wear layer of oak, whereas our 21mm thick ‘Supreme’ range has a 6mm wear layer of oak.

-Depending on the surface you are laying onto you must be cautious of the thickness you are purchasing, for example if you were spanning joists your flooring would need to be structural and therefore any flooring less than 21mm thick would not be suitable.
+Depending on the surface you are laying onto you must be cautious of the thickness you are purchasing, for example if you were spanning joists your flooring would need to be structural and therefore anything thinner than our 21mm Supreme range would not be suitable.
 You’re likely to find that 20mm or 21mm thick flooring is supplied with at least a 4mm wear layer, usually 6mm.
-If you were laying onto a solid surface such as plywood, chipboard, concrete etc. then you are not restricted in terms of needing such a thick board.
+If you were laying onto a solid surface such as plywood, chipboard, concrete etc then you are not restricted in terms of needing such a thick board.
 There may also be a preferable overall thickness to choose due to heights in your property.
 It may be that you cannot go any thicker than a 15mm thick board and therefore you would have to rule out going for a board with a 6mm wear layer.

 If you are not restricted for any of these reasons then it’s always hard to say what thickness of wear layer you should go for as any hardwood floor will last decades if treated with a quality finish and looked after properly.
 Some will argue that the difference in cost is negligible and would sooner purchase the highest quality board available and others will argue than a thinner wear layer is more than adequate and not necessary to spend the extra money.

 If you would like to discuss your property and which board would best suit your home please get in contact with us on 01598 740197.
 We’re a family business and always more than happy to discuss your specific requirements.